oktadev/okta-blog/_source/_posts/2024-04-30-express-universal-logout.md

 You can view the user table locally using Prisma.
 To do this, go to the root of this workshop folder in your terminal and run `npx prisma studio`.
 Your browser will open a new web page where you can see all the users in your database.

-While viewing your database locally, you will also see an org table.
-You can manually input the following info to seed your database with an org linked to an Okta authorization server, allowing OIDC SSO login.
+While viewing your database locally, you'll also see an org table.
+You can manually input the following info to seed your database with an org linked to an Okta authorization server, allowing OIDC SSO sign-in.

 - id # = 1
 - domain = whiterabbit.fake